Best Down Jackets of 2024

 That extra fill and Pertex Quantum Pro durable shell fabric on the outer layer come at a cost - both price-wise and weight-wise.
 At 27 oz, this is the heaviest jacket on our winner’s list.
 Rab’s warranty appears less flexible than other brands, notably Arc’teryx.

 Despite this, one user noted that when their zipper needed replacing after three years, Rab was easy to work with and replaced it for free.
+(And if you ever have issues on any outdoor gear item, our handy How to Repair Zippers on Outdoor Gear explains how you can do it yourself in 15 minutes for about $5).
 We found Rab’s Customer Service to be responsive when we contacted them.
 Plus, they use fun words like “whilst” in their product descriptions.

 Best Budget Down Jacket: Rei Co-Op 650 Down Jacket